anuzx/Leetcode/345.reverse vowels of a string /logic.md

-<h2> this means we will keep moving the start pointer until it is less than end pointer value and also is not a vowel
+<h3> this means we will keep moving the start pointer until it is less than end pointer value and also is not a vowel
 <br>
 Now, indexOf is a method that belongs to the String class in Java.
-It checks whether a given character (or substring) exists inside that string, and if so, it returns the index (position) where it first appears.
+It checks whether a given character (or substring) exists inside that <br>string, and if so, it returns the index (position) where it first appears.
 If it doesn’t find it, it returns -1.
 <br>
 vowels.indexOf(word[start]) looks for that character inside "aeiouAEIOU".
 <br>
 If it returns -1, that means it’s not a vowel, so you move start forward until you actually land on a vowel.
 <br>
+and here we are not using <= as it will not give us the desired result because it will swap one more time due to the fact that even tho
+<br>outer while loop says start <= end but it will only check this for initial condition of start and end , and not after they have
+<br>advanced to find the vowel so in case start becomes > end they will still swap </h3>
-and here we are not using <= as it will not give us the desired result because it will swap one more time due to the fact that the outer while loop will only check the initial value of start and end , and not the values after the pointers have moved to find the vowels <h2>
+due to the fact that the outer while loop will only check the initial value of start and end , and not the values after the pointers have moved to find the vowels <h2>